markocupic/import-from-csv-bundle/README.md

          * 'arrayLine'              => 'Contains the current line/dataset as associative array.',
          * 'line'                   => 'current line in the csv-spreadsheet',
          * 'objCsvFile'             => 'the Contao file object'
+         * 'objCsvReader            => 'the League\Csv\Reader object
          * 'skipWidgetValidation'   => 'Skip widget-input-validation? (default is set to false)',
          * 'hasErrors'              => 'Should be set to true if custom validation fails. (default is set to false)',
          * 'errorMsg'               => 'Define a custom text message if custom validation fails.',
          * 'doNotSave'              => 'Set this item to true if you don't want to save the datarecord into the database. (default is set to false)',
-         * 'blnTestMode'            => 'If set to 'true' the import runs in test mode, and there will be no inserts. (default is set to false)',
+         * 'blnTestMode'            => 'If set to 'true' the import runs in test mode, and there will be no inserts. (default is set to false)'
          * );
          */